ozielalves/iconosquare-test-front/README.md

 ### Additional information
 - The `Container` file must not be edited.
 Consider that this is the only constraint.
 - Use the ui/ux you consider working well for the use case.
+- You may use any library you find useful for this use case.